westonrobot/docs/source/periph_user_guide/westonrobot/roger_robot_hand.rst

 - Grasping and holding of items
 - Hand-like monitoring
-- User interface: ROS1, Ubuntu App
+- User interface: ROS1

-2. Specifications
+1. Specifications
 =================

 2.1 In the box